ClaireLally8/Waggy-Box/README.md

     Category | Category | max_length=150 | CharField

 #### **Current Items**
 - This model is found within the shop app.
-It holds all the information for the items for sale within the current months shop.
+It holds all the information for the items for sale within the current month's shop.

     | Name | Key in db | Validation | Data type |
     --- | --- | --- | ---